NETWAYS/foreman-training/advanced/04_cli.md

  * Make sure to provide the correct credentials.
  * Create the new Operatingsystem entry for "CentOS 6.8"
  * Associate the template "Kickstart default PXELinux" and set it as default template
- * Associate the template "Kickstart RHEL default" and set it as default template
+ * Associate the template "Kickstart default" and set it as default template

 !SLIDE supplemental exercises